Are You Diabetic?

 - Colours to appear washed out or faded

 - Blank or dark areas in your field of vision

 By getting annual eye evaluations, your optometrist will be able to detect these signs early enough which can help lower your risk or minimise vision loss.

 The treatment options listed below may help improve your vision.

 Below are a few ways you can preserve your vision.

 - Maintain healthy cholesterol levels and blood pressure

 - Keep to a healthy diet and exercise regimen

 - Quit smoking, if applicable

-Contact Clayton Heights Optometry Lasik & Cataract Surgery Center to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.
+Contact Clayton Heights Optometry Lasik & Cataract Surgery Center to schedule your dilated eye test today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.